Destinations Italy Umbria & Le Marche

 Orvieto

-The façade is one of the great Gothic frontages in Italy — striped marble, mosaics, sculpted bronze doors.
-Inside, Luca Signorelli's Last Judgement frescoes in the San Brizio chapel pre-date the Sistine Chapel by a few years and Michelangelo definitely looked at them.
+The façade is a landmark of Italian Gothic: striped marble, mosaics, sculpted bronze doors.
+Inside, Luca Signorelli's Last Judgement frescoes in the San Brizio chapel (1499–1504) pre-date the Sistine ceiling.
+Vasari wrote that Michelangelo borrowed from Signorelli for his own Last Judgement.
 Pay the small chapel ticket; the rest of the cathedral is free.

 €5 chapelSignorelli frescoesOpen daily